Warsen/KamiHime-scripts/README.md

 Use Tampermonkey for Chrome or Greasemonkey for Firefox (not tested).

 Initially created for personal use.
-Change parameters in "KamiHime quests auto start" script if you want to use them.
+Change parameters in "KamiHime quests auto start" script if you want and use them at your own risk to get a ban on nutaku

 Description of scripts: